mapsandapps/qmk_firmware/keyboards/planck/keymaps/shawn/readme.md

 To flash firmware:

+    cd qmk_firmware
     make planck:shawn:dfu

-The press the "reset" key combination
+Then press the "reset" key combination

 If that doesn't work, press the physical button on the back of the PCB, then run the `make` command